The SHAAP Team

 Eric has been Director of SHAAP since 2012.
 In 2017 he was awarded a PhD in Youth Studies after completing his studies at Birkbeck College, University of London.
 Previous studies include MSc Public Service Management (South Bank London University) and MA (Hons) History (University of Edinburgh).

 Elizabeth Hurst-High joined SHAAP as Policy Officer in May 2020.
 Before joining the SHAAP team, she worked in Policy and Communications roles at ASH Scotland and The Mentor Foundation, and was awarded a PhD in Social Anthropology by the University of St Andrews in 2018.
 Her doctoral research focused on inter-generational learning, ideas about the family, and the transformation and importance of values of respect and hard work in a semi-rural, economically marginalised town in New Mexico, USA.
+Elizabeth also holds a master's degree from the University of Pennsylvania, Philadelphia and an MA Honours undergraduate degree from the University of St Andrews.
 Email Elizabeth.

 Jackie MacDiarmid started at SHAAP as Research and Projects officer in February 2019.
 She joins the team after completing a Master's in Public Health from the University of Edinburgh having specialised in health inequalities research.